iluvjava/Maths/Notebook 2.0 obsidian/MATH S01 Functional Analysis/Functional Spaces/Banach Space.md

 **Lacks of Inner Product**
-> The definition doesn't said anything about inner using inner product in the space to define the norm.
+> The definition doesn't said anything about  using inner product in the space to define the norm metric.
 The norm can be independent of the inner product.